plblum/jivs/README.md

 ## Quick terminology overview
 Here are a few terms used.
+- **Validation rule** - A single condition that evaluates the incoming data and determines if it is valid or not.
+There may be several distinct rules on a single input, such as "requires a value", "must be a date", etc.
 - **Model** - Industry term for an object that represents a specific piece of data.
 It often has parallels to what you store in a database as a table.
 In terms of validation, your app will usually collect all of the data from the user and stick it into a Model.
 Then the Model is run against business logic to ensure its completely valid before it is stored.
 Related terms: Entity, Record, and Data Transfer Object (DTO).
 - **Property** - A named piece of data found on the Model.
 Validation is often applied to Properties.
 - **Form** – A group of Inputs that is gathering data from the user.
 It often has buttons to submit the work when completed (but first, it should use validation!).
 When using the HTML \<form>, your client side does not intend to gather that data into a Model; instead it posts the form contents to the server for Model formation and validation.
 - **Input** - Refers to the editor, widget, component where the user edits the data.
 In HTML, \<input>, \<select>, and \<textarea> tags are examples.
 Validation is often applied to Inputs.
 - **Business Logic** – The code dedicated to describing and maintaining your Model.
 It provides the validation rules for individual properties and to run before saving.
 It should be separate from the UI, and Jivs favors that approach.
-- **Validator** – Combines a single rule that must be validated along with the error message(s) it may return when an issue is found.
+- **Validator** – Combines a validation rule with the error message(s) it may return when an issue is found.
 Some Validators are specific to an Input or Property; those are the domain of Jivs.
 Business logic may have Validators that work with the entire Model.
 - **ValueHost** – A type of Jivs object that knows the name and value of some data available to the validation system.
 InputValueHost and PropertyValueHost represent two types that support validation of their values.
 However, not all values need actual validation.
 Some hold data like global values and fields from the Model that won't be edited.
 	> In fact, you can use Jivs and its ValueHost as your form's **Single Source of Truth** as you convert between the Model/Entity and the UI.